robertgeiger/cdap/cdap-docs/admin-manual/source/operations/faq2.rst

 listen on a particular interface/port.  '*.server.*' properties are used by clients to connect to another (potentially remote) service.

 For '*.bind.address' properties, it is often easiest just to set these to '0.0.0.0' to listen on all interfaces.

-'*.server.*'
-properties are used by clients to connect to another remote service.

-The only one you
-should need to configure initially is router.server.address, which is used by the UI to connect to the router.
+The '*.server.*' properties are used by clients to connect to another remote service.
+The only one you should need to configure initially is router.server.address, which is used by the UI to connect to the router.
 As an example, ideally routers running in production would have a load balancer in front, which is what you would set router.server.address to.
 Alternatively, you could configure each UI instance to point to a particular router, and if you have both UI and router running on each node, you could use '127.0.0.1'.

 Applications
 ============